codedownio/sandwich/sandwich-site/docs/extensions/sandwich-webdriver.md

 ## Running tests in parallel with a webdriver pool

 If you have a lot of test files, you probably want to run them in parallel so the test suite finishes faster.
 However, you probably don't want to run them **all** in parallel, since running that many browser sessions could bog down your CI machine.
-A good solution is to use [Data.Pool](https://hackage.haskell.org/package/resource-pool) to introduce a pool of reusable WebDriver contexts.
+A good solution is to use [Data.Pool](https://hackage.haskell.org/package/resource-pool) to introduce a fixed-size pool of reusable WebDriver contexts.

 You can follow along with this example in the `webdriver-pool` demo.